-The proposed project is anticipated to directly impact a total of approximately 0.31 acres of riparian area and approximately 0.18 acres of riverine area.
+According to the Caltrans District 8 Biological Studies November 21, 2024, Update to the NESMI and DBESP Memorandum, the proposed project with its revised scope is anticipated to only directly impact a total of approximately 0.039 acres of riparian/riverine habitat (revised from the the 0.31 acres of riparian area and approximately 0.18 acres of riverine area in the draft environmental document).
 The amount of these areas that would be permanently impacted by this project would be determined during the design phase of the project.

-Jurisdictional waters that are found in the vicinity (a 5-mile radius) of the proposed project are Temescal Wash, Lee Lake, and Lake Mathews.
+According the December 14, 2023, NESMI, jurisdictional waters that are found in the vicinity (a 5-mile radius) of the proposed project are Temescal Wash, Lee Lake, and Lake Mathews.
 The proposed project would permanently impact approximately 1.26 acres and temporarily impact approximately 0.91 acres of Waters of the United States (WUS).
 The project would also permanently impact approximately 1.30 acres and temporarily impact approximately 0.92 acres of Waters of the State (WoS).
+However, due to the project scope revision since the draft environmental document circulation, the project impacts to jurisdictional waters are expected to have decreased; Caltrans will determine the final project impacts on these waters during the design phase of the project.